Kuril Islands dispute: Japan reaffirms its position that the islands are illegally occupied

 On February 7, 2023, the 168th anniversary of the 1855 Treaty of Shimoda, Japan reaffirmed its position that it considers the four islands to be illegally occupied by Russia.
-In a statement, Fumio Kishida stated that "It is completely unacceptable that the Northern Territories have yet to be returned since the Soviet Union's illegal occupation of them 77 years ago" This was the first time in 5 years that the Japanese government had used the term 'illegal occupation' when referring to the four islands.
+In a statement, Fumio Kishida stated that "It is completely unacceptable that the Northern Territories have yet to be returned since the Soviet Union's illegal occupation of them 77 years ago".
+This was the first time in 5 years that the Japanese government had used the term 'illegal occupation' when referring to the four islands.

+On March 22, 2023, Russia said it deployed a division of its Bastion coastal defense missile systems to Paramushir.
+Defence Minister Sergei Shoigu said it was to bolster Russian security around the Kuril Islands and partly in response to the United States efforts to "contain" Russia and China.

+On April 21, 2023, Russia's prosecutor general designated the League of Residents of Chishima and Habomai Islands (Chishima Renmei) as "an undesirable organization".
+These former residents of the islands are likely barred from visiting the four disputed islands.

 Current views

 Japan's view

 Japan's current view of the dispute is given in the official pamphlet of the Japanese Ministry of Foreign Affairs: